roszenil/mytutorials/docs/discrete/ctmc_revbayesEnglish.md

 This is an important step for RevBayes software.
 We want to "store" the whole graphical object to be able to manipulate it.
 The function `model()` allows us to do this.

 ```
-# Mymodel is like a box that takes care of the whole graphical model
+# mymodel is a "box" that stores the whole graphical model properties

 mymodel = model(rate_matrix)
 ```